Bullseye198/DiscoverMars/README.md

 Now we must do our cleanup and

 What we will use:
+Clean Architecture,
+Modularization,
+ListAdapter,
+MVVM,
 JetPack Navigation,
+Dagger2,
 REST API,
 Retrofit,
-Dagger2,
 Coil,
 OkHttp3,
 Room,
 RxJava,
-Clean Architecture,
-MVVM,
-ListAdapter,

 To do: